kuchta/icoindex-statistics/README.md

 1. AWS_SNS_TOPIC

-   SNS topic for storing transactions
+   SNS topic for sending transactions to queue.

 1. AWS_SQS_URL

-   Url of a queue of incomming requests for address manipulation (enabling, disabling)
+   Url of a queue of incomming requests for address manipulation (enabling, disabling).

 1. AWS_DYNAMO_TABLE

-   Dynamo table for address management
+   Dynamo table for address management.

 1. ETHEREUM_HOST

-   Host of ethereum node (currently we use infura)
+   Host of ethereum node (currently we use infura).

 1. ETHERSCAN_TOKEN

-   Token for fetchning transaction history of an address
+   Token for fetchning transaction history of an address.

 1. MAX_NUMBER_OF_HISTORY_CALLS_PER_CYCLE